Aprimo-Connect/aprimo-publiclinks-crawler/README.md

 ## Limitations

+Below are some known limitations of the utility.
+This may not be a comprehensive list.

 - Dynamic Content: The utility may not work well with sites that load a lot of content dynamically via JavaScript.
 - Single Page Applications (SPAs): SPAs often load content dynamically without changing the URL, which this utility will not handle properly.
 - Infinite Scrolling: Pages with infinite scrolling will not be fully crawled since the utility only processes the initially loaded content.